nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![SearchActivityDiagram](images/SearchActivityDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** SearchCommandParser checks
-if command is valid.
+if command input is valid.
 Command is invalid if user input is empty, or if user entered more or less than one flag.
 </div>

 #### Design considerations